chapel-lang/chapel/doc/rst/technotes/attributes.rst

       proc foo() { }

-* ``@llvm.assertVectorized`` is an experimental attribute which can be applied to all statement level loops.
-When added to a loop, it applies a post-codegen check for the LLVM backend to ensure the loop was *vectorized*.
+* ``@llvm.assertVectorized`` is an experimental attribute which can be applied to all statement-level loops.
+When used on a loop, it applies a post-codegen check for the LLVM backend to ensure the loop was vectorized.
   If the loop is not vectorized, a compile time warning will be emitted.
   This is based on LLVM's definition for a successful vectorization and the result may not actually contain vector instructions.